This post may contain affiliate links. Please read our full Disclosure Policy.

 Storing Egg Dyes

-Natural egg dyes will last if you store them properly.
-Keep them in an airtight container and refrigerate for 4 to 7 days before deposing of them.
+Natural egg dyes will last if stored properly.
+Store them in an airtight container and refrigerate for 4 to 7 days before disposing of them.

 Frequently Asked Questions

 When it comes to natural egg dyeing, the question of whether to use warm or cold eggs is a common one.
-While there are pros and cons to both methods, the answer ultimately boils down to personal preference.
-Using cold eggs will give you more vibrant colors and sharper design lines while using warm eggs offers a softer look with less intense hues.
-Ultimately though, it’s up to you!
+While both methods have pros and cons, the answer ultimately boils down to personal preference.
+Cold eggs will give you more vibrant colors and sharper design lines, while warm eggs offer a softer look with less intense hues.
+Ultimately, though, it’s up to you!
 Just make sure that the egg is at a safe temperature to handle.

-The acidity level in these types of vinegars helps set natural colors onto Easter eggs and gives them a vibrant hue that is hard to achieve with other methods.
+The acidity level in these types of vinegar helps set natural colors onto Easter eggs and gives them a vibrant hue that is hard to achieve with other methods.

 More DIY And Decor Ideas